0100101101011010/food/_pages/print/creamy-cauliflower-cheese-bake.md

 title: Creamy Cauliflower Cheese Bake (Print-Friendly)
 permalink: /print/creamy-cauliflower-cheese-bake
 rname: creamy-cauliflower-cheese-bake
-excerpt: "Make a delicious, filling soup that's high in fiber and protein.
-It's perfect for meal prep, and I always stock a portion or two in the freezer.
-Both the vegan and omni versions are delicious."
+excerpt: "A light and healthy casserole that doesn't taste healthy or light, and you won't feel have to feel guilty coming back for seconds!
+It's perfect as a main course or a side.
+See recipe notes for keto and gluten-free variations."
 ---

 > Author: Kelly Zhang